rhit-scheintc/CSSE492Spring2022ObjectDetection/README.md

 # CSSE492Spring2022ObjectDetection

 Please note that the files here are very messy and that not all files are in this repository (mainly image and video files since they were too large)
+Also, python files exist in this repository because they are stored within a virtual enviornment on my local machine